BKPRANEETH/Data_Analysis_911/README.md

 # Exploratory-Data-Analysis-Of-911-Calls-Data

 ## 911 Exploratory Analysis Project
-For this project we'll analyze the 911 call dataset from Kaggle.
+In this project I analyzed the 911 call dataset from Kaggle.
 The data contains the following fields:

 - lat : String variable, Latitude
 - lng: String variable, Longitude